 “Wear it, unravel it, survive!”
-That’s the somewhat melodramatic but highly illustrative tagline for Survival Straps’ namesake product, a bracelet made of paracord that can be untied and unfurled in the outdoors in a time of need.
+That’s the somewhat melodramatic but highly illustrative tagline for Survival Straps’ namesake product.

 Survival Straps is an operation based in Florida, and its workers weave a high-strength cord — “550 test military spec paracord,” as the company touts — into a variety of bracelet types.

-This month, I have been wearing the Regular Survival Bracelet model, which costs about $25.
+This month, I wore the Regular Survival Bracelet model, which costs about $25.
 It is an inch wide and it looks like a bulky watch band on the arm.

 It clasps closed with a stainless steel shackle.
 The company includes two types of pins, one steel and one plastic, to lock the shackle in place.
 The plastic pin will break away and release the bracelet if your hand gets caught up on an object descending a mountain or moving through the woods.